johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

     #fi

-Restart Compton by selecting *Settings / Compositor / Restart Compositing* in the OpenBox right-click menu and take a moment to marvel at the tasteful drop shadows around your window edges!
+Restart Compton by selecting *Settings / Compositor / Restart Compositing* in the Openbox right-click menu and take a quiet moment to marvel at the tasteful drop shadows around your window edges!

-### Disable the screensaver

-    openbox/autostart
-        COMMENT OUT:
-        xscreensaver -no-splash &

-    sudo apt-get remove xscreensaver

 ### Enable autologin